 Why visit Sary Mogul and the Alay mountains

 I didn’t even make it all the way to the Lenin Peak Basecamp, because there was still too much snow.
-Regardless, Sary Mogul was a highlight of both my trips to Kyrgyzstan.
-The mountain sceneries and views are just so beautiful even if you do not leave Sary Mogul.
+Regardless, Sary Mogul was a highlight of my trip to Kyrgyzstan.
+The mountain sceneries and views are just so beautiful even if you do not leave the small town of Sary Mogul.

 Despite the snow, we attempted to hike towards Lenin Peak Basecamp to see how far we would come.
 It was extremely scenic with a number of frozen lakes.
 Somewhere beyond Tulpar lake we were having a picknick lunch on top of a hill with a magnificent view on Lenin Peak.
 It was there that I couldn’t think of a more beautiful place in Kyrgyzstan.

-Lenin Peak is definetly not the only reason to come to sary Mogul and the Alay mountains.
-There are several other multi day hikes that are maybe even more spectacular.
+Lenin Peak is definetly not the only reason to come to sary Mogul though.
+There are several other multi day hikes in the Alay mountains that are maybe even more spectacular.